heavyutils/count-up-stopwatch/README.md

 a mouse.
 The keys might be slow to respond, to allow for diagonals.

 ## Downloading source and editing for absolute beginners
+**You don't need to do this to download normally.
+If you're just a normal users, head to the [releases](http://github.com/heavyutils/count-up-stopwatch/releases) page.**
 1. Download and install Visual Studio 2022.
 Visual Studio 2019 is also usable.
 2. Head to the top of this page, and click the "Code" button.
 3. Click "Download ZIP".